-Whether you’re an athlete, fighter, or fitness enthusiast, this definitive guide is going to show you the best boxing diet and meal plan to help you lose weight ― and maintain that weight loss ― for good.
+Whether you’re an athlete, fighter, or box for fitness, this definitive guide is going to show you the best boxers diet plan to help you lose weight, gain muscle ― and maintain that weight loss ― for good.

 As a boxer and former mixed martial artist myself, I know that losing weight can be tough, but I’m going to help you reach your goals.